wpallstars/fix-plugin-does-not-exist-notices/readme.txt

 When WordPress detects a plugin file that no longer exists but is still referenced in the database as active, it displays an error notice.
 This plugin enhances those notices with a button that allows you to safely remove the invalid reference with a single click.

-You can find these with `SELECT * FROM wp_options WHERE option_name = 'active_plugins';` — but, the cleanup involved removing the rogue entry, and renumbering the others.
+You can find these with `SELECT * FROM wp_options WHERE option_name = 'active_plugins';` — but the cleanup involves removing the rogue entry, and renumbering all others.
 This plugin can simply do that for you at the click of a button added to that WP standard notification.

 It's probably something that should be added to WP core.
 If anyone from the core team wants to adopt this solution, it's GPL, so feel free.